BritishTeapot/RailSheduler/README.md

 # Description
-Program for creating live train schedules
+Program for automated creation of train schedules.

 # Link to the project website:
 https://www.st.fmph.uniba.sk/~kovalov3/